OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-034.md

 ## Psalm 34:18

-> The Lord is near to those who are brokenhearted
+> The Lord is near to those who are broken-hearted
 > And saves those who are crushed in spirit.

 ---